-Perhaps as indicated by Minister Horne, a voluntary approach had to be tested before heading towards 'heavy handed' regulation.
-On Friday 9 April 2021, FTA / APSA wrote again to Minister Horne urging her, ideally in partnership with relevant state ministers, to move towards regulation to force stevedores (and empty container parks) to cost recover directly against their commercial client (shipping line).
+Aligned to our ongoing discussions, FTA / APSA have tested and proven the futile nature of a voluntary approach.
+FTA / APSA has again urged the Minister, ideally in partnership with other state ministers, to move towards regulation to force stevedores to cost recover directly against their commercial client (shipping line).

-RECOMMENDATION 3 (regulation of Terminal Access Charges) - the scope of the National Transport Commission (NTC) review of Terminal Access Charges be expanded to examine the potential of regulation to force stevedores (and empty container parks) to cost recover directly against their commercial client (shipping line) rather than via third party transport operators.
+RECOMMENDATION 4 (regulation of Terminal Access Charges) - the scope of the National Transport Commission (NTC) review of Terminal Access Charges be expanded to examine the potential of regulation to force stevedores (and empty container parks) to cost recover directly against their commercial client (shipping line) rather than via third party transport operators.

-4. CONTAINER DETENTION
+5. CONTAINER DETENTION

-4.1.
+5.1.
 Incentivisation to return empty containers